Paweł Wielądek (2022) The Northern Lights Norway [Photograph] Unsplash

 Graduated ND filters take this further by offering a gradient effect—more filtration on one end than the other.
 This helps balance the exposure between the bright horizon during early auroral displays and the darker sky above.

-Lastly, UV filters offer lens protection from the elements without affecting your long exposures much—a bonus when shooting in the cold, unpredictable climate where Northern lights are found.
-But beware low-quality UV filters can introduce unwanted flares and reduce the overall sharpness of your image, so choose wisely.
+Lastly, UV filters offer lens protection from the elements without affecting your long exposures much—a bonus when shooting in the cold, unpredictable climate where the Northern lights are found.
+But beware: Low-quality UV filters can introduce unwanted flares and reduce the overall sharpness of your image, so choose wisely.

 Understanding the mechanics behind these filters is just one part of the equation.
 Knowing HOW to use them effectively is where your photography turns magical.
 Stick with me, and I’ll guide you through the practical applications of these tools in the field for some truly stunning results.